Logging in to Studio Server using single sign-on (SSO) via Amazon Cognito is one of the ways of logging in to Studio Server using SSO.

 1. Configuring a connection to the Enterprise application in Cognito

-For this, we need information from Cognito.
+For this, we use the information that was copied from Cognito.

-Step 2.
 In Studio Server, add and configure the following settings in the config_overrule.php file:

 define( 'OPENID_ISSUER_URL', '' ); define( 'OPENID_CLIENT_ID', '' ); define( 'OPENID_CLIENT_SECRET', '' ); |